- Stakeholders mapping

 Hong Kong is home to a broad diversity of coastal habitats but our marine ecosystem is facing a barrage of threats.
 Currently, only 2% of Hong Kong’s water is designated as Marine Protected Areas versus about 40% of land areas are country parks.
 Committed to the Convention on Biodiversity’s Aichi Target, WWF has been asking for designation of at least 10% of Hong Kong water as Marine Protected Areas (MPAs) by 2020.

 Establishment of MPAs is always not easy.
 Apart from the scientific evidence of their ecological importance, support from stakeholders and the communities is essential.
 In 2018, WWF has conducted a public engagement exercise in two phases to collect stakeholders’ views and concerns on conservation measures to be proposed in these hotspots.
-Eight engagement meetings were conducted in four districts, covering over hundreds of stakeholders including rural residents, village representatives, district councilors, local green groups, hikers and ecotour operators, community centers and groups, professional and academic experts in marine, diving groups and water sports associations etc.
+Eight engagement meetings were conducted in four districts, covering hundreds of stakeholders including rural residents, village representatives, district councilors, local green groups, hikers and ecotour operators, community centers and groups, professional and academic experts in marine, diving groups and water sports associations etc.

 - Strategic advice on the public engagement exercise